 For each system I complete, here is how I prepare my collections:

 Gather the TOSEC and No-Intro sets and the largest, most ridiculous "Goodset" for that console, computer, or handheld device and find as many independent sources as I can for prototypes and rare games not found in sets.
 This takes a good chunk of research as I go

 Delete all bad dumps, duplicates, alternates, hacks, trained versions, early builds, homebrew / public domain titles, lower versions of games if a newer, more improved dump is available, and independent tech demos

 Delete all prototypes or single game demos if a final version was eventually released without major changes

-Remove all games that require a proficiency in a language other than English (but keep ones that are simple enough to play without knowing that language)
+Exclude all games that require a proficiency in a language other than English (but keep ones that are simple enough to play without knowing that language)

 Add games that have fully playable English fan translation patches that are already applied